Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Related Work

 \subsection{Supervised Audio Editing Models}

 In contrast to training-free methods, supervised audio editing approaches rely on explicitly constructed editing datasets and can be broadly divided into non-autoregressive and autoregressive paradigms.
 Models such as Audit and InstructME employ latent diffusion models conditioned on audio-text multimodal inputs.
-They utilize specialized conditioning mechanisms and position-aware loss functions to enable end-to-end training on pseudo-labeled editing pairs or instrument transfer datasets, achieving effective editing performance \citep{wang2023audit, han2023instructme}.
-On the other hand, autoregressive approaches generate edited audio by conditioning on discrete audio-text representations of the original content and edit instructions as context.
-Representative models like MusicGen and Instruction-MusicGen adopt transformer-based decoders to sequentially synthesize edited audio \citep{copet2023simple, zhang2024instruct}.
+They utilize specialized conditioning mechanisms and position-aware loss functions to enable end-to-end text-controlled audio editing~\cite{wang2023audit,han2023instructme}.
+On the other hand, autoregressive approaches generate edited audio by conditioning on discrete representations of the original audio and textual edit instruction as context.
+Representative model like MusicGen adopt transformer-based decoders to sequentially synthesize edited audio ~\cite{copet2023simple,zhang2024instruct}.
 While these models benefit from strong language-audio alignment and high generation quality, they often struggle with temporal inconsistencies between the original and edited audio.